tinkrelectronic/3dModels/Electronics Parts/BNC/B6252HB/readme.md

 So this results in the final back circular portions being slightly smaller.

 I've yet to find a another way.
+I've spent too much time with this issue.